vvaltchev/tilck/README.md

 "developer").
 It's not the typical super-cool low-level project that's insanely complex to build and configure; it's not a project requiring 200 things to be installed on the host machine.
-Building such projects may require hours or even days of effort (think about special configurations e.g. cross builds).
+Building such projects may require hours or even days of effort (think about special configurations e.g. building with a cross-compiler).
 Tilck instead, has been designed to be trivial to build and test even for inexperienced people with basic knowledge of Linux.
 It has a sophisticated script for building its own toolchain that works on all the major Linux distributions and a powerful CMake-based build system.
 The build of Tilck produces an image ready to be tested with QEMU or written on a USB stick.
 (To some degree, it's like what the `buildroot` project does for Linux.)
 Of course, the project includes also scripts for running Tilck in QEMU with various configurations (bios boot, efi boot, direct (multi)boot with QEMU's -kernel option, etc.).

 #### Tests
 Tilck has **unit tests**, **kernel self tests**, **traditional system tests**